armaanhammer/euler-challenge/src/6/README.md

 Hence the difference between the sum of the squares of the first ten natural numbers and the square of the sum is `3025−385=2640`.

-* Find the difference between the sum of the squares of the first one hundred natural numbers and the square of the sum. *
+**Find the difference between the sum of the squares of the first one hundred natural numbers and the square of the sum.**

 ---

 This seems straightforward.
-The only problem I can think of so far is the possibilty of coding the solution in such a way that it takes inordniate processing time.
+The only problem I can think of so far is the possibilty of coding the solution in such a way that it takes inordinate processing time.